radionets-project/pyvisgen/README.md

 In the examples directory, you can find introductory jupyter notebooks which can be used as an entry point.

 ## Input images
-As input images for the RIME formalism we use GAN-generated radio galaxies created by [Rustige et. al.](https://doi.org/10.1093/rasti/rzad016) and [Kummer et. al.](https://doi.org/10.18420/inf2022_38).
+As input images for the RIME formalism, we use GAN-generated radio galaxies created by [Rustige et. al.](https://doi.org/10.1093/rasti/rzad016) and [Kummer et. al.](https://doi.org/10.18420/inf2022_38).
 Below, you can see four example images consisting of FRI and FRII sources.

 ![sources](https://github.com/radionets-project/pyvisgen/assets/23259659/285e36f6-74e7-45f1-9976-896a38217880)